Fold (geology): Fold symmetry

 Not all folds are equal on both sides of the axis of the fold.
 Those with limbs of relatively equal length are termed symmetrical, and those with highly unequal limbs are asymmetrical.
 Asymmetrical folds generally have an axis at an angle to the original unfolded surface they formed on.

 Facing and vergence

 Vergence is calculated in a direction perpendicular to the fold axis.

 Deformation style classes

 Ramsay classification of folds by convergence of dip isogons (red lines).

 Folds that maintain uniform layer thickness are classed as concentric folds.
 Those that do not are called similar folds.
 Similar folds tend to display thinning of the limbs and thickening of the hinge zone.
 Concentric folds are caused by warping from active buckling of the layers, whereas similar folds usually form by some form of shear flow where the layers are not mechanically active.
-Ramsay has proposed a classification scheme for folds that often is used to describe folds in profile based upon the curvature of the inner and outer lines of a fold and the behavior of dip isogons. that is, lines connecting points of equal dip on adjacent folded surfaces:
+Ramsay has proposed a classification scheme for folds that often is used to describe folds in profile based upon the curvature of the inner and outer lines of a fold and the behavior of dip isogons, the lines connecting points of equal dip on adjacent folded surfaces: